Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-mist/rules/_index.md

 {{% rules-block id="squares" heading="Squares" class="force-page-break-before" icon="expansion" icontint="yellow" %}}

+When squares talk about some type being "visible", it means exactly what you think.
+It doesn't matter whether the square is visited or not, as long as the icon _is showing_ (not crossed out), it's on the board.

+When squares talk about "destroying", it means crossing out **all** its icons.
+(So it represents nothing.)
+If a player is currently there, they don't die.
+Just leave them be---you can't die in this game.

 Below is an overview of _all_ squares in the game.

 @TODO: Dynamically load table from dict.ts